Ref-NMS: Breaking Proposal Bottlenecks in Two-Stage Referring Expression Grounding: Related Work

 \section{Related Work}

-\textbf{Referring Expression Comprehension (REC).} The current overwhelming majority of REC methods are in a two-stage manner~\cite{zhang2018grounding,zhuang2018parallel,wang2019neighbourhood,yang2019dynamic,yu2018mattnet,niu2019variational}: proposal generation and referent grounding.
+\textbf{Referring Expression Comprehension (REC).} Current overwhelming majority of REC methods are in a two-stage manner: proposal generation and referent grounding.
 To the best of our knowledge, existing two-stage works all focus on the second stage.
-Specifically, they tend to design a more explainable reasoning process by structural modeling~\cite{yu2018mattnet,liu2019improving,liu2019learning,hong2019learning}, or more effective multi-modal interaction mechanism~\cite{yang2019dynamic,wang2019neighbourhood}.
+Specifically, they tend to design a more explainable reasoning process by structural modeling~\cite{yu2018mattnet,liu2019improving,liu2019learning,liu2019joint,hong2019learning,niu2019variational}, or more effective multi-modal interaction mechanism~\cite{wang2019neighbourhood,yang2020graph}.
 However, their performance is strictly limited by the proposals from the first stage.
-Recently, another emerging direction to solve REC is in a one-stage manner~\cite{chen2018real,yang2019fast,liao2020real}.
+Recently, another emerging direction to solve REC is in a one-stage manner~\cite{chen2018real,yang2019fast,liao2020real,luo2020multi,yang2020improving}.
 Although one-stage methods achieve faster inference speed empirically, they come at a cost of lost interpretability and poor performance in composite expressions.
-In this paper, we focus on the two-stage REC methods, and try to rectify the overlooked mismatch.
+In this paper, we rectify the overlooked mismatch in two-stage methods.

-Phrase grounding~\cite{akbari2019multi,dogan2019neural} is another closely related task to the REC.
-Similarly, there are two types of solutions: proposal-free and proposal-driven methods.
-In theory, Ref-NMS can also be applied to the proposal-driven methods and further boost their performance.
-We leave this for future works.